hanabi/hanabi.github.io/Reference.md

 * Just like *Stacked Ejection*, it is possible to do *Stacked Discharge* in the exact same way.

 <br />

+## Level 15 - Unnecessary Usage of Complicated Moves

+* Players should have a full understanding of trash conventions and advanced ejections/discharges.  *Trash Chop Move*, *Trash Bluff/Finesse*, *Unknown Trash Discharge*, *Trash Push*, *Double Play Ejection*, etc.
+* Advanced conventions are usually used in situations where cards are hard to be play clued directly:
+  * Blocked by other cards or even their own suit (when playing brown or null)
+  * Blocked by cards in the trash pile such that a play clue looks like a save clue
+* Generally, trash conventions are 1 for 1 and may or may not give any useful information to the clue receiver.
+   * Any related convention that is only 1 for 1 and does not directly touch a new card also falls under this category.
+For example, using color in [Extremely Ambiguous](/variant-specific/Extremely_Ambiguous.md), *Double Play Ejection*, etc.
+* We also can agree that Trash/Advanced Conventions are more complicated compared to a normal play/save clue.
+* If an advanced convention is used when a normal clue would be just as good or better, we can say that using it is "unnecessary."
+We therefore assign extra meaning to such a clue.
+Depending on the situation, this extra meaning will consist of an additional blind play, or a chop move.

+Definition of Unnecessary:

+1. A regular play/save clue could've been given to the blind played card
+2. No other useful cards are picked up
+3. No extra information is given to the clue receiver’s hand
+   * Such as fixing an impending misplay
+   * Adding positive information to their hand

+If **known trash** was used as clue target, the first player who can see that the clue was unnecessary should blind play **slot 1**.
+(This will be the first player that does not already have a blind play from the original clue.)
+   * The exception here is: if the original clue already (will) generate a blind play, say it's a *Trash Push*, and the next player after this blind play sees the proper connecting card in someone's finesse position, then the clue is interpreted as a *finesse* on that matching card (instead of the usual play as a kind of *bluff*).

+* For example, if a *Trash Push* is used on a playable card when a direct play clue is possible, then the next person after the clue giver also plays slot 1, as an [*Unnecessary Trash Push*](examples/Unnecessary_Principles.md#the-unnecessary-trash-push).
+* If a *Trash Push* was initiated on a one-away from playable card, and the first player plays slot 1 in response, then there are two situations for an in-between player
+  * The two cards are unrelated - the in-between player has to play to fulfill the trash push finesse, and the first blind play was an extra play.
+This move can be called an [*Unnecessary Trash Push Finesse*](examples/Unnecessary_Principles.md#unnecessary-trash-push-finesse).
+  * The two cards are related, the in-between player has to observe if a normal finesse was possible.
+If not, this is an ordinary *Trash Push Finesse*, and the in-between player does not blind play.
+If the normal finesse was possible, using the trash version is unnecessary from their point of view and they should blind play **slot 1**, which will not affect the information in the clue receiver’s hand, meaning the clue receiver will still trash push.

+* If a *Trash Chop Move* was used on a card that could be saved directly, the next player blind plays **slot 1**, and the clue receiver still saves the chop moved card.

+* If a *Bad Chop Move Ejection (with a Trash Chop Move)* or *Trash Push Discharge* was given, the first person after the clue giver already has to perform an ejection or discharge to exhibit that the original clue chop moved / trash pushed a trash card.
+If this blind played card could have been clued directly, the player after that plays **slot 1**, a second blind play in total.

+* This extra blind play of slot 1 also holds for other applications of this principle, such as unnecessarily using a *Double Play Clue Ejection*, or using the color clue in [Extremely Ambiguous](/variant-specific/Extremely_Ambiguous.md) when a direct play clue would have been at least as good.

+If **unknown trash** was used (a *Trash Bluff* or *Unnecessary Trash Discharge* or *Trash Finesse*), we agree that in addition to the blind play from the first player, the second player, who received the clue, should additionally treat it as a *Trash Chop Move* or *Trash Push* depending on the location of the trash in the hand.

+* For off-chop trash targets, the effective move will be an [*Unnecessary Trash Bluff Chop Move*](examples/Unnecessary_Principles.md#the-unnecessary-trash-finesse-chop-move--the-unnecessary-trash-bluff-chop-move), an [*Unnecessary Trash Finesse Chop Move*](examples/Unnecessary_Principles.md#the-unnecessary-trash-finesse-chop-move--the-unnecessary-trash-bluff-chop-move), or an [*Unnecessary Unknown Trash Discharge Chop Move (UUTDCM)*](examples/Unnecessary_Principles.md#the-unnecessary-unknown-trash-discharge-chop-move-uutdcm).
+   * Do note that *Unnecessary Trash Finesse/Bluff Chop Moves* are tricky in that they have information asymmetry: the player who blind-plays will **not** know that the card is chop moved, while everyone else will.
+All players will have to keep this in mind until the *Chop Move* has been demonstrated.

+* For unnecessary moves with trash targets on chop, this will be an [*Unnecessary Trash Bluff Trash Push*](examples/Unnecessary_Principles.md#unnecessary-trash-bluff-trash-push) or an [*Unnecessary Unknown Trash Discharge Trash Push*](examples/Unnecessary_Principles.md#unnecessary-utd-trash-push).

+* The first blind play is necessary to tell the clue receiver that their focused card is trash.
+This means that the first person who blind plays does not know whether the move was performed unnecessarily.
+However, a player in-between the first blind player and before the clue receiver can tell whether the clue receiver is about to chop move or trash push a trash card.
+Thus, the in-between player also has a way to cancel the move.
+* If there is an in-between player, then there are two situations:
+  * If the chop moved cards are useful or the trash pushed card is playable, then they should do nothing.
+  * If the chop moved cards are trash or the trash pushed card is trash, they should immediately blind play **slot 1**, to immediately resolve it as a *Trash Double Bluff*.
+This is necessary in order to undo the additional trash interpretation of the unnecessary *Trash Bluff* or *UTD*, and the clue receiver does nothing.

+All trash conventions should follow [Occam's Razor](#clue-interpretation--occams-razor)
+* As said above, we should always assume a finesse over a bluff.
+[Unnecessary Trash Push (Finesse Form)](examples/Unnecessary_Principles.md#the-unnecessary-trash-push-finesse-form)
+* Also, the situation that gets the least amount of blind cards played shall always take precedence

+**Examples:**
+Examples of situations where these principles apply can be found [here](examples/Unnecessary_Principles.md)

 ## Level 15 - Rarely Used Strategies (Miscellaneous)